-Sarah Pitney is an Associate Attorney at Benach Collopy LLP.
+Sarah Pitney is a Senior Attorney at Benach Collopy LLP.
 Sarah joined Benach Collopy after serving as an immigration attorney for two years Miami, Florida.
 They have represented clients in various proceedings on both the detained and non-detained dockets before the Immigration Courts.
 In addition to their experience in deportation defense, Sarah has also represented clients in family-based petitions, adjustment of status, waivers, asylum, and naturalization cases before United States Citizenship and Immigration Services.

 Sarah first felt the call to serve the immigrant community in 2008 through their volunteer work with the Central American Resource Center in Washington, DC.
 While there, they taught citizenship and English classes to permanent residents wishing to naturalize as United States citizens and assisted them with filling out their naturalization applications.
 This firsthand experience with the immigrant community inspired Sarah to support underserved immigrant populations in any way that they could.